nfma/xcom2run/README.md

 # xcom2 run to glory

-- no squad upgrades, mimic beacons, repeaters or psionics.
-Soldiers cannot die in battle, all missions must be successful and the chosen must always be defeated in battle when it shows up (and later purged from their stronghold).
+- No squad upgrades, mimic beacons, repeaters or psionics.
+- Soldiers cannot die
+- All missions must be successful (flawless or excellent)
+- The chosen must always be defeated in battle when it shows up (and later purged from their stronghold).

-- only cosmetic, bug fixes, qol or visual mods allowed. some tactical mods that make the game more difficult also allowed.
+- only cosmetic, bug fixes, qol or visual mods allowed.
+- Some tactical mods that make the game more difficult also allowed.

 # Attempt 1